mohitmadaan27/DeviceInfo/README.md

 | Negative Button text to be displayed in the custom alert dialog    | ```withDenyDialogNegBtnText()``` | String |
 | Should display the negative button flag    | ```withDenyDialogNegBtn()``` | boolean |
 | Flag to cancel the dialog    | ```isDialogCancellable()``` | boolean |

+This library originally developed by anitaa1990 but I modified according to my requirements and Some runtime crashes was there.

 <h2Features removed due to changes in Android Api's </h2>
 getDeviceId() has been deprecated since API level 26.